 Are You Already Thinking of Someone Who Might Enjoy Receiving an Origami Greeting Card?

-I hope you decide to give this easy origami greeting card a try.
-Thanks for visiting the Fluxing Well site, and may all of your greeting card endeavors turn out well!
+Have a wonderful week, and may all of your greeting card endeavors turn out well!

 Also, what fun for your yo spend some time living abroad in Japan!
 I’m dreaming of visiting there and eat all the sushi and drink all the matcha I can 🙂